pippinbarr/cart253-2018/modules/input-touch/input-touch.md

 - `mousePressed()` will be called when a finger is touched onto the screen
 - `mouseReleased()` will be called when a finger is lifted off the screen
 - `mouseClicked()` will be called when a finger is tapped on the screen
-- `mouseMoved()` will be called when a finger is draggged on the screen
+- `mouseMoved()` will be called when a finger is dragged on the screen

 ---